emlynoregan/gaedocstore/README.md

         }
     }

 Furthermore, gaedocstore will update these values if you change address.
-So if address changed to:
+So if address changes to:

     {
         "key": "1234567",